• Webinar

 Ovulation controls sex drive

-Ovulation controls sex drive.
+Ovulation affects our sex drive.
 Ovulation is when a woman is fertile and can become pregnant.
 It is when women feel the most aroused.
 To balance our hormones, we need to ensure that we have healthy ovulation.
 This can be measured in several ways.
 A common sign of ovulation is when a woman notices a clear, stretchy discharge in her underwear, similar to raw egg white.
 You can learn more about ovulation through the method "fertility awareness," which is a birth control method.
 Or through our webinar on birth control.

 Signs of imbalance